Albert J. Myer: Signal Corps and the Civil War

 The June 21, 1860, letter from the War Department that ordered Myer to organize and command the new U.S. Army Signal Corps provided little of substance.
 It authorized $2000 for equipment and a promotion for Myer to major, effective June 27.
 Myer was faced with the responsibility of recruiting subordinates who could be detailed from elsewhere in the Army.
 The Signal Corps would not commence as an official Army organization until March 3, 1863, at which time Myer was promoted to colonel.
 Between these two dates, Myer served first under Maj.
 Gen. Benjamin Butler at Fort Monroe, Virginia, where he established a camp of instruction, and then as the chief signal officer for Maj.
 Gen. George B. McClellan's Army of the Potomac in its campaigns from the Peninsula Campaign to the Battle of Antietam.
-During this period Myer was awarded a brevet promotion to lieutenant colonel in the regular army for his actions at Hanover Court House, and to brevet colonel for Malvern Hill.
+During this period Myer was awarded a brevet promotion to lieutenant colonel in the Regular Army for his actions at Hanover Court House, and to brevet colonel for Malvern Hill.

 Ironically, the first use in combat of Myer's signaling system was by Confederate Captain Edward Porter Alexander at the First Battle of Bull Run.
 Alexander had been a subordinate of Myer's and assisted in the New York field trials.

 In addition to his aerial signaling, Myer recognized the need for electrical telegraphy in field communications.
 He introduced a field telegraph train of wagons to support a device called the Beardslee telegraph, which used a dial instead of a key tapping Morse code, developed to require less training for its operators.

 Myer's Signal Corps was actually a separate entity from the Military Telegraph Service, a War Department bureau staffed primarily by civilian telegraph operators.
-He had numerous organizational disputes with the assistant secretary of war for this function, attempting on several occasions to take control of all telegraphic operations.
+He had numerous organizational disputes with the Assistant Secretary of War over this function, attempting on several occasions to take control of all telegraphic operations.
 When he proposed to remove the less than dependable Beardslee device and recruit trained telegraphers into the Signal Corps, Secretary of War Edwin M. Stanton removed him from his post as chief signal officer on November 15, 1863, and reassigned him out of Washington, D.C., effectively exiling him.